 - A paper summarizing what was learned through the assessment and seminar and how that knowledge will influence the student's behavior, if the student is readmitted.

 Any student re-enrolled after suspension for any drug- or paraphernalia-related violation must complete the following:

 - Remain on drug probation throughout the student's tenure at Lynchburg College;

-- Complete up to fifty hours of community service in the first semester of return.
+- Complete up to fifty hours of community service upon return; and

 Re-enrolled students who do not comply with the conditions set forth above or who have a second drug- or paraphernalia-related violation will be expelled from Lynchburg College.